Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[5] Nucelar genes phylogenetics/README.md

 <br/><br/>
 **References**

+Bouckaert, R. R. (2010).
+DensiTree: making sense of sets of phylogenetic trees.
+Bioinformatics, 26, 1372-1373.

 Junier, T., & Zdobnov, E. M. (2010).
 The Newick utilities: high-throughput phylogenetic tree processing in the UNIX shell.
 Bioinformatics, 26, 1669-1670.

 Kearse, M., Moir, R., Wilson, A., Stones-Havas, S., Cheung, M., Sturrock, S., ... & Drummond, A. (2012).
 Geneious Basic: an integrated and extendable desktop software platform for the organization and analysis of sequence data.
 Bioinformatics, 28, 1647-1649.

 Nguyen, L. T., Schmidt, H. A., Von Haeseler, A., & Minh, B. Q. (2015).
 IQ-TREE: a fast and effective stochastic algorithm for estimating maximum-likelihood phylogenies.
 Molecular Biology and Evolution, 32, 268-274.

+Paradis, E., & Schliep, K. (2019). ape 5.0: an environment for modern phylogenetics and evolutionary analyses in R. Bioinformatics, 35, 526-528.

 Smith, S. A., Moore, M. J., Brown, J. W., & Yang, Y. (2015).
 Analysis of phylogenomic datasets reveals conflict, concordance, and gene duplications with examples from animals and plants.
 BMC Evolutionary Biology, 15, 1-15.